 If you want to find cheap home insurance coverage in Los Angeles, start with looking around and comparing a variety of different policies.
 Check out the below summary of average homeowners insurance rates in Los Angeles to help you get as much information as possible when you start your search for homeowners insurance.
 Remember: your homeowners insurance rates may vary based on your coverage limits and other factors.

 Los Angeles homeowners insurance rates will vary depending on which insurance company you choose.
 Mercury offers the most affordable home insurance in Los Angeles, at just $625 per year.
 This compares favorably to the city’s average homeowners premium of $1,072.

-Start your search for a home insurance policy by reviewing the cheapest companies in Los Angeles, California, listed below.
+Start your search for a home insurance policy by reviewing the lowest priced homeowners insurance carriers in Los Angeles, California, listed below.

 How much you pay for home insurance coverage is greatly influenced by the level of coverage you choose.
 In Los Angeles, carrying $200K dwelling coverage costs an average of $764, while carrying additional coverage up to $400K costs $1,523 per year.

 |Coverage Level||Average Annual Rate|

 Depending on the part of Los Angeles you live in, you may see a dramatic difference in your home insurance costs.
 One of the factors that insurers use when pricing your coverage is the number of claims filed in your surrounding area.
 As such, your neighborhood's location can drastically influence your home insurance rates.

 The cheapest home insurance rates in Los Angeles are available in 90501.
 In 90501, the typical home insurance policy costs $837 per year — $234 less than the citywide average in Los Angeles.
 If you’re looking for the areas with the least expensive homeowners insurance in Los Angeles, have a look at the table below.